dsi-engineering-ag/kubernetes-hands-on/04-networking-ingress/readme.md

                   number: 80

 ```
-No if you connect with your browser to the minikube ip you should see the auction app again:
+Now if you connect with your browser to the minikube ip or use the aws ingress address for (`kubectl get ingress`) you should see the auction app again:

 ![Webapp](webapp.png "Auction App")